organize

 title |

-Full title (used mainly for concerts) |
+Full title (used mainly for concert recordings) |

 Default templates

-Folder layouts (configurable per layout and content type):
+Folder templates (by layout and content type):

 | Layout | Festival set | Concert |